Starrcade '88: True Gritt: Event

 The first match was between the team of The Varsity Club (Kevin Sullivan and Steve Williams) and The Fantastics (Bobby Fulton and Tommy Rogers) for the NWA United States Tag Team Championship.
 The match began with The Fantastics having the advantage.
 Sullivan and Williams fought back after Sullivan blocked a splash from Rogers with his knees.
-They dominated Rogers until Fulton tagged in, and attacked both.
+They dominated Rogers until Fulton tagged in and attacked both.
 After performing mounted punches to Williams, Fulton applied the sleeper hold.
-As Fulton ran at Williams, Williams dropped him on the top rope, and pinned him to win the match and the title.
+As Fulton ran at Williams, Williams dropped him on the top rope, and pinned him to win the match and the titles.

 The second match was between The Original Midnight Express (Dennis Condrey and Randy Rose) (accompanied by Paul E. Dangerously) and The Midnight Express (Bobby Eaton and Stan Lane) (accompanied by Jim Cornette).
-The match started with Eaton and Lane dominating Condrey and Rose, and Cornette interfering using his tennis racket.
+The match started with Eaton and Lane dominating, and Cornette interfering using his tennis racket.
 This continued until Eaton missed a corner attack on Rose.
 Condrey and Rose attacked Eaton, and attempted a Rocket Launcher.
 Eaton avoided it, and Lane tagged in.
-Lane attacked them both, and pinned Rose after a Double Goozle to win the match.
-After the match, Condrey, Rose and Dangerously attacked Eaton, Lane and Cornette until Eaton fought them off with the racket.
+Lane attacked both men and pinned Rose after a double-team to win the match.
+After the match, Condrey, Rose and Dangerously attacked Eaton, Lane and Cornette until Eaton fought them off with the racquet.

 The third match was between The Russian Assassins (#1 and #2) (with Paul Jones) and the team of Ivan Koloff and The Junkyard Dog (replacing Nikita Koloff).
-The Junkyard Dog and Koloff had the early advantage with attacks to both.
+The Junkyard Dog and Koloff had the early advantage.
 After a double clothesline to #1, The Junkyard Dog missed a falling headbutt.
 The Russian Assassins fought back with attacks until #2 missed a Russian Missile to The Junkyard Dog.
 The Junkyard Dog and Koloff had the advantage until #1 placed a foreign object in his mask. #1 performed a headbutt to Koloff, and pinned him to win the match.